 Prepare by reviewing Algebra I and Algebra II topics.

 Students must complete a practice test prior to taking the placement test.
-The practice test can be taken multiple times.
+The practice test can be taken multiple times, but cannot be taken again once you have taken the actual placement test.

 Once you start a test you must finish it in the given time period.